Saief1999/utility-scripts/README.md

 [![GitHub Super-Linter](https://github.com/saief1999/utility-scripts/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 This repository contains a few scripts that I use generally when running my desktop environment.
-Also lists a couple of conventions/packages/tools that I usually use on linux systems.
+Also lists a couple of conventions/packages/tools that I usually use on Linux systems.

 ## Scripts

-**commands** : A utility to store description on different commands.
+**commands** : A utility to store descriptions on different commands.
 Useful when you forget your commands quite often ( like l3abdou lellah... ).
-Style heavily inspired from [nvChad](https://nvchad.com/)
+Style heavily inspired by [nvChad](https://nvchad.com/)

 ![Commands](resources/commands.png)